13588112254/littlefs/DESIGN.md

 In order to determine which metadata block is the most recent, we store a revision count that we compare using [sequence arithmetic][wikipedia-sna] (very handy for avoiding problems with integer overflow).
-Conveniently, this revision count also gives us a rough idea of how many erases have occured on the block.
+Conveniently, this revision count also gives us a rough idea of how many erases have occurred on the block.

 ```